bgkendall/nav-switch-mount/README.md

  ## Options

+The current (v2) PCB is 22.9×13.2mm.
+The diodes can be mounted on either side of the PCB.
+Connections to the board are via wires that align with MX switch centre and alignment pins.

-The PCB comes in two flavours:
+The first version of the PCB came in two versions:

  * **1-sided** — 24.3×13mm — the switch and diodes are all mounted on the top
     of the PCB.
  * **2-sided** — 22.3×12.6mm — the diodes are mounted on the opposite side of
     the PCB to the switch.
+Wire connections are via pads.

 ## Wiring

 The switch and diodes are installed as marked.
-The PCB is wired into the [keyboard matrix] via the holes (1-sided) or pads (2-sided) on the underside.
+Diodes may be soldered on the opposite side to the switch (positions D1—D5) or on the same side as the switch (∆1—∆5) depending on preference.
+The PCB is wired into the [keyboard matrix] via the holes on the underside.
 The *Row* hole/pad is the common pin for the switch and should be connected to a row pin on the MCU.
 The other holes/pads should be connected to columns, with the silkscreen near the connection point indicating the direction (see notes below).
-For the 2-sided PCB, it is envisaged that the wires will run to the underside of the main keyboard PCB via the switch’s central hole.
-For the 1-sided PCB the holes are specifically designed to align up with the centre and two alignment pins of an MX switch.
-The best routing will depend on the exact board being modified — in some cases it may be desirable to run the wires between the plate and PCB.
+The holes are specifically designed to line-up with the centre and two alignment pins of an MX switch, allowing the wires to easily run through to the back of the keyboard’s PCB.
+However, the best routing will depend on the exact board being modified — in some cases it may be desirable to run the wires between the plate and PCB.

-When wiring the 1-sided board it is recommended that masking tape is used to prevent solder from building up on the upper side of the board (in a similar manner to when socketing an MCU) and the wires will need to be soldered from the bottom side (i.e., in the opposite way from how a wire would normally be soldered).
+It is recommended that masking tape is used to prevent solder from building up on the upper side of the board (in a similar manner to when socketing an MCU) and the wires will need to be soldered from the bottom side (i.e., from the opposite direction from how a wire would normally be soldered).

 ### Notes